 Despite these hurdles, Staples found the extra effort worthwhile.
 By mid-2025, Ryan Hanson confirmed a “significant portion” of network volume was already running on the new WMS, and that the system was delivering the promised stability and scalability.

-Once fully deployed, Staples expects multiple operational gains.
-Early feedback (from press releases and company statements) highlights several key benefits:
+Once fully deployed, Staples expects numerous operational gains from its cloud-based WMS.
+Early feedback from press releases and company statements highlights several key benefits:

-Faster Fulfillment: Automated decision logic and better workforce tools streamline picking paths and loading.
-Staples anticipates quicker throughput in its high-volume facilities.
+Faster Fulfillment: Automated decision logic and improved worker tools have streamlined picking paths and loading.
+Staples anticipates faster throughput in its high-volume fulfillment centers, meaning orders move out the door more quickly than before.

-Improved Visibility: With a unified cloud system, inventory across all centers is visible in real time.
-This helps with more reliable replenishment and fewer out-of-stocks.
+Improved Visibility: With a unified cloud platform, inventory across all centers is visible in real time.
+This end-to-end visibility enables more reliable replenishment and fewer out-of-stock situations, since every stakeholder can see stock levels and order statuses instantly.

-Seamless Automation: The system natively manages autonomous robots and conveyors.
-Early tests show that robotic pickers and guided vehicles are well-coordinated by the WMS, maximizing utilization.
+Seamless Automation: The WMS natively manages Staples’ fleet of autonomous mobile robots and conveyor systems.
+Early tests show the software efficiently coordinates robotic pickers and guided vehicles, maximizing utilization of automation without bottlenecks.

-Staples’ move reflects broader trends in supply chain tech.
-Many retailers and 3PLs are replacing legacy WMS with cloud-native platforms to stay competitive.
-For example, Giant Eagle plans to finish migrating its centers to Manhattan Active by August 2025, and Advance Auto Parts recently installed a new WMS as part of a larger overhaul.
-Analysts note that today’s warehouses demand seamless integration with e-commerce, cross-docking partners and automation – forcing companies to upgrade systems accordingly.
+Staples’ move reflects a broader trend in supply chain technology.
+Many retailers and third-party logistics providers (3PLs) are now replacing legacy WMS with cloud-native platforms to stay competitive.
+For example, grocery chain Giant Eagle plans to complete migrating its distribution centers to Manhattan Active WMS by August 2025, and Advance Auto Parts recently installed a new WMS at a Georgia facility as part of a larger supply chain overhaul.
+Analysts note that today’s warehouses demand seamless integration with e-commerce channels, cross-docking partners, and advanced automation – pressuring companies to upgrade their systems accordingly.

 More generally, cloud-based WMS is now a clear industry direction.
 Cloud solutions offer near-limitless scalability and remote access, simplifying expansions or seasonal spikes.
 They also eliminate the need for heavy upfront hardware (shortening deployment time) and bundle maintenance into the service (automatic updates, pay-as-you-use costs).
 A recent survey found ~89% of businesses have multi-cloud strategies in place, underscoring the momentum behind cloud.